In-Situ Measurement of Relative Attenuation Length of Gadolinium-Loaded Liquid Scintillator Using Source Data at RENO Experiment: RENO Detector and Calibration System

-The RENO detector is described in details in Ref.~\cite{Ahn:2010vy} and only the relevant part will be briefly described here.
+The RENO is an neutrino oscillation experiment located at Hanbit nuclear power plant in Korea.
+The RENO detector is described in details in~\cite{Ahn:2010vy} and only the relevant part will be briefly described here.
+The experiment conists of two identical detectors, near and far detectors.
 Figure~\ref{reno detector} shows a schematic view of RENO detector.
-There are two identical detectors, near and far detectors, for RENO experiment.
-Each detector consists of inner and outer detectors, where the latter is used for cosmic muon rejection.
+Each detector consists of inner and outer detectors, with the outer detector serving as a cosmic muon veto system.
 The inner detector is contained in a cylindrical stainless steel vessel with two nested concentric transparent acrylic vessels.
-The innermost vessel holds 16~tons of linear alkylbenzene (LAB) based Gd-LS, target, with a 0.1\% Gd concentration.
-In between the target vessel and the outer vessel holds a 60~cm thick layer of a unloaded LS, $\gamma$-catcher, that recovers energy leakage from the target.
+The innermost vessel holds 16~tons of linear alkylbenzene (LAB) based Gd-LS~\cite{Park:2013nsa} as a target, with a Gd concentration 0.1\%.
+A 60~cm-thick layer of unloaded LS, called the $\gamma$-catcher, is placed between the target vessel and the outer vessel to recover energy leakage from the target.
 The thicknesses of the target and $\gamma$-catcher vessel walls are 2.5~cm and 3.0~cm, respectively.
-A 70~cm thick buffer region filled with 65 tons of mineral oil (MO) surrounds the $\gamma$-catcher.
-The light signals from the inner detector are detected by 354 Hamamatsu R7081 10-inch photomultipliers (PMTs) mounted perpendicularly on the inner wall of the stainless steel vessel and immersed in the buffer.
+A 70~cm-thick buffer region filled with 65 tons of mineral oil (MO) surrounds the $\gamma$-catcher.
+The light signals from the inner detector are detected by 354 Hamamatsu R7081 10-inch PMTs mounted perpendicularly on the inner wall of the stainless steel vessel and immersed in the buffer.
 The gain of each PMT is measured before the installation and continually corrected for the gain drift.
 The refractive indices for Gd-LS, LS, MO, and acrylic vessels at 405~nm are measured to be 1.50, 1.50, 1.47, and 1.50, respectively~\cite{Yeo:2010zz,Park:2012dv}.
 Therefore, no significant reflection or refraction is expected at the medium interfaces.
 Table~\ref{dimension table} shows the dimensions of the detector.